One of my favorite things about living in the Washington, DC-area is the access to beautiful nature and easy hikes near DC with my family.

 Hike Details

-The Hains Point loop trail is stroller friendly and paved.
+The Hains Point loop trail is stroller-friendly and paved.
 You also don’t have to do the full loop.
-If your kids get tired, you can cut across the narrow island back to your car or to the playground at Hains Point.
+If your kids get tired, you can cut across the narrow island back to your car or the playground at Hains Point.

 There are restrooms open near the playground.